DavidEmmanuelTheBeloved/Udacity-Project-Pixel-Art-Maker/README.md

 # Project: Pixel Art Maker

-Oh hello there, this repository is for the Pixel Art Maker Project, which is part of my Google Africa Challenge Scholarship: Front-End(https://classroom.udacity.com/courses/ud304-africa/) program.
+Oh hello there, this repository is for the Pixel Art Maker Project, which is part of my Google Africa Challenge Scholarship: Front-End program.

 ## The Project Details

-In this project, we have been provided with a headstart via the [starter template](https://github.com/udacity/project-pixel-art-maker-starter).
-Using this template, I'm building the script to enable users do the following:
+In this project, we have been provided with a headstart via the [starter template](https://github.com/udacity/project-pixel-art-maker-starter) so we don't have to build from scratch.
+Using this template, I'm building the app to enable users do the following:

 1. Dynamically set the size of the table as an N by M grid.
 2. Choose a color.